jwmorley73/Academy-containerisation-task/README.md

 **Execution:**

 - Download the database image from DockerHub.
-It is known under the tag `rebel-database:latest`
+It is known under the tag `jwmorley73/rebel-database:latest`
 - Launch the database with default settings
 - Verify the database's status, ensuring it is running as intended